ericstrobl/ericstrobl.github.io/_pages/about.md

 - Strobl, Eric V. "A constraint-based algorithm for causal discovery with cycles, latent variables and selection bias."
 International Journal of Data Science and Analytics 8.1 (2019): 33-56.

-This work addresses causal discovery in the simultaneous presence of cycles, latent variables, and selection bias.
-The paper develops a constraint-based method that incorporates orientation rules for reasoning about all three complications within a common causal discovery framework.
+This paper develops Cyclic Causal Inference (CCI) for constraint-based causal discovery in the simultaneous presence of cycles, latent variables, and selection bias.
+The approach extends FCI-style reasoning to cyclic systems by weakening orientation conditions to those that remain sufficient when acyclicity can no longer be assumed and by incorporating long-range conditional-independence relations that can distinguish cyclic structures with identical local patterns.
+The paper also establishes that inducing paths, D-SEP sets, and computable Possible-D-SEP sets remain sufficient for skeleton discovery in the cyclic setting.
+CCI therefore preserves much of the latent-variable and selection-bias machinery of FCI while generalizing the graphical and orientation theory needed to accommodate feedback cycles.

 - Strobl, Eric V. "Causal discovery with a mixture of DAGs."
 Machine Learning 112.11 (2023): 4201-4225.